Python: Deploying your Python code to production

 • Deployment with a simple git push

-• Supports HTTP/2, TLS 1.3 (HTTPS), WebSockets, GZIP & Brotli compression, ETag, and TCP/UDP port access
+• Support for HTTP/2, TLS 1.3, WebSockets, GZIP & Brotli, ETag, and both TCP/UDP port access

 cat ~/.ssh/id_*.pub

-2. In the Stackhero dashboard, go to your "Stackhero for Python" service and click the "Configure" button.
+2. In the Stackhero dashboard, open your "Stackhero for Python" service and select "Configure".

-3. Copy the public key from the first step and paste it into the "SSH public keys" or "Key" field.
+3. Paste your public key into the "SSH public keys" or "Key" field.

 "Stackhero for Python" public key configuration"Stackhero for Python" public key configuration